Introduction to Operations Security

 Cybersecurity is rarely out of the news with some of the world’s largest brands becoming victims of cybercrime.
 The cybercriminals behind those crimes are cunning adversaries who require intelligent cybersecurity professionals to mitigate their activities.
 Cybersecurity is an exciting area to work in, and Operations Security (OPSEC) is at the core of the discipline.
 With cybercriminals continuously working to avoid security measures, a career in OPSEC will always be exciting and challenging.
 As an OPSEC professional, you need to think like a hacker and know their motives and methods.

 Are you ready to start your cyber career?
-Gain knowledge of operations security and learn what it takes to ace the certification exams.
-Schedule your free consultation with our Admissions Advisors today – no previous experience required.
+Gain knowledge of operations security and learn what it takes to ace the certification exams with the University of Miami Cybersecurity Professional Bootcamp.
+Fill out the form below to schedule your call with our admissions team or call us directly at (305) 425-1151.
 Your future is one call away.